 \section{Leptogenesis}

-Leptogenesis \cite{Fukugita:1986hr} is an attractive scenario which can generate baryon asymmetry of the Universe (BAU) through out of equilibrium decay of heavy right-handed Majorana neutrinos.
-Thus it creates a bridge between seesaw mechanism and BAU.
+Leptogenesis \cite{Fukugita:1986hr} is an attractive scenario that can generate baryon asymmetry of the Universe (BAU) throughout of equilibrium decay of heavy right-handed Majorana neutrinos.
+Thus it creates a bridge between the seesaw mechanism and BAU.
 The baryon asymmetry from leptogenesis can be approximated by \cite{Buchmuller:2003gz},

-where $k$ is the efficiency factor calculated by solving the Boltzman equation. $\epsilon_1$ is the CP violating decay asymmetry stemming from the interference between tree level and one loop contributions in the decay of $N_1$, the lightest of the three heavy Majorana neutrinos.
+where $k$ is the efficiency factor calculated by solving the Boltzmann equations. $\epsilon_1$ is the CP-violating decay asymmetry stemming from the interference between tree level and one loop contributions in the decay of $N_1$, the lightest of the three heavy Majorana neutrinos.
+The observations, $Y_B \simeq (6.11 \pm 0.19) \times 10^{-10}$ are typically compatible with $\epsilon_1\sim (10^{-6} - 10^{-7})$ and $\kappa \sim (10^{-3} - 10^{-2})$.
 In the generic realizations of Type-I seesaw scenarios the decay asymmetry is given by,